kaitmore/multimesh-workshop/workshop.md

 **The WHO**: objects that make up the identity of the service

 - **domain**: You can think of a domain as the service's _scope_.
 By linking a route to a service's domain, you tell it what clusters it can access.
 It also handles ingress TLS configuration, i.e. connections between proxies.
 - **proxy**: This is what associates our configuration with the "physical" deployment of the sidecar.
 The `name` field corresponds with a Kubernetes deployment label.
-This is the place to add filters to the proxy which is like middleware.
 - **listener**: Defines the host, port, and protocol for a proxy within the mesh.

 **The HOW**: objects that define how a service handles requests